mozilla/pontoon/docs/admin/deployment.rst

 Gotchas
 -------
 - Changing the ``SSH_KEY`` or ``SSH_CONFIG`` environment variables *requires*
-  a rebuild of the site, as these settings are only using at build time.
+  a rebuild of the site, as these settings are only used at build time.
 Simply changing them will not actually update the site until the next build.

   The `Heroku Repo`_ plugin includes a rebuild command that is handy for